cosmos/ibc-go/docs/ibc/overview.md

 A useful analogy is to consider IBC modules as internet applications on a computer.
-A channel can then be conceptualized as an IP connection, with the IBC portID being analogous to a IP port and the IBC channelID being analogous to an IP address.
+A channel can then be conceptualized as an IP connection, with the IBC portID being analogous to an IP port and the IBC channelID being analogous to an IP address.
 Thus, a single instance of an IBC module can communicate on the same port with any number of other modules and IBC correctly routes all packets to the relevant module using the (channelID, portID tuple).
 An IBC module can also communicate with another IBC module over multiple ports, with each